By: Navdeep Meamber

 - Motions to Reopen an N-400, Receipt of Derogatory Information After Grant

-USCIS will consider any responses that are submitted within 60 calendar days after the deadline listed in the above notices, requests, decisions, or appealable decisions within AAO jurisdiction.
+USCIS will consider any responses that are submitted within 60 calendar days after the deadline listed in the above notices or requests.

-The agency will also consider Forms I-290B or N-336 that they receive up to 60 calendar days from the forms’ decision dates.
+For USCIS decisions made between November 1, 2021, and March 26, 2022, the agency will consider Forms I-290B or N-336 received up to 90 calendar days from their decision dates.

 For help responding to USCIS notices, requests, or decisions, or for assistance with other immigration needs, please email us at firstname.lastname@example.org.
 We encourage you to forward this alert to your contacts who may benefit.